Williamson County Market Analysis

 Changing Market Conditions – Time Adjustment

 Market conditions and time adjustment analysis is critical for any appraisal and is done to establish any rates of market appreciation or depreciation that took place during the time frame that spans the collected sales.
-That way, the sales can then be trended by the appropriate rate, extracted from the analysis, from the date they took place and made relevant to the January 1st appraisal date.
+Once the analysis is complete, sales can be trended by applying a market derived rate that makes each sale price relevant to market conditions on the January 1st appraisal date.
 Market conditions generally change over time.
 The January 1st appraisal date is a specific point in time, so sales transacted before this date must be examined and adjusted to reflect any changes that may have occurred since then.
 Without time adjustments, the sale prices of properties selected in sale comparison grids will reflect the market conditions as of the date when they were sold, rather than the January 1stvalue of similar real estate.

 For a more detailed explanation of changing market conditions and appreciation, visit Changing Market Conditions – Appreciation & Depreciation